-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ☐ Pupils are encouraged to seek help from alternative sources before asking the teacher or teaching assistant ☐ Technology is available to aid independence ☐ There is a wealth of resources in each classroom which promote independence □ When teaching assistants are in the classroom they facilitate independence □ Pupils have personalised equipment to help them learn such as task boards, timers etc. □ Pupils have access to: - Visual timetables - Task cards - Prompt cards ☐ Teaching assistants working 1 to 1 with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves. ☐ Where children are unable to vocalise their needs our 1 to 1 teaching assistants are able to 'read' signs from the child to assess their need ☐ Additional support is shared to build resilience in the child so they have the self-coping strategies when and if the teaching assistant is absent ☐ Personalised task boards and timetables are in place to support independence
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Pupils are encouraged to seek help from alternative sources before asking the teacher or teaching assistant Technology is available to aid independence There is a wealth of resources in each classroom which promote independence There is a wealth of resources in each classroom which promote independence including resources available to pupils within their individual packs or resources on working walls.
+Providing step by step instructions (oral and or written) with visual support, if necessary, e.g. use of visuals to accompany key words or use of different coloured pens to highlight key words Repeating instructions and checking for understanding, as required Pre-teaching new and important concepts including relevant vocabulary When teaching assistants are in the classroom they facilitate independence Pupils have personalised equipment to help them learn such as task boards, timers etc. Pupils have personalised equipment to help them learn such as task boards, talking tins and timers etc. As appropriate, pupils have access to: Visual timetables Task cards Prompt cards Checklists Coloured overlays/paper Individual visual timetables Now next boards 5 point scales Teaching assistants provide close support to pupils encouraging them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves.
+Additional support is shared to build resilience in the child so they have the self-coping strategies when and if the teaching assistant who offers dynamic or close support is absent Where appropriate, personalised task boards and timetables are in place to support independence Individual Behaviour plans Sensory equipment Personalised social stories Pencil grips, ear defenders Bands for chair legs